csiglab/Produceologia/research/2025-6-Clus10k/README.md

-# Semantic Clustering of Corporate Business Profiles Extracted from Form 10-K Reports
+# Extrating  Economic Sector in  Corporate Business Profiles Extracted from Form 10-K Reports

 > **Goal**: Cluster firms by industry using SEC data.